Boston Crusaders Drum and Bugle Corps

 The Boston Crusaders Drum and Bugle Corps is a competitive World Class drum and bugle corps.
-Based in Boston, Massachusetts, the Boston Crusaders are a charter member of Drum Corps International (DCI), and are the current DCI World Class Champions, winning the title for the first time in 2025.
+Based in Boston, Massachusetts, the Boston Crusaders are a charter member of Drum Corps International (DCI).
+They have won one DCI World Class Championship, winning the title for the first time in 2025.

 History

 The Boston Crusaders were founded in 1940 as the Most Precious Blood Crusaders, a youth activity of the Most Precious Blood Catholic parish in the Hyde Park section of Boston.
 The Corps and the parish parted ways in 1956, and the corps took a new name, the Hyde Park Crusaders.
 During this period, two ardent, if unofficial supporters of the corps were two of the Kennedy brothers, John F. and Edward M. "Ted".
 Although John is often credited, Ted was responsible for acquiring West Point uniforms that the Crusaders converted to their own colors.
 The corps was honored by the newly elected President Kennedy by being invited to be the first drum and bugle corps to march in a Presidential Inauguration Parade.
 The corps' tight financial situation prevented their attendance in 1961, but the corps marched in President Lyndon B. Johnson's Inauguration Parade in 1964.
 JFK was formally made an honorary member of the corps only 34 days before his assassination.